Elopement vs. Wedding: What’s the Difference?

 Venues

-An elopement can happen almost anywhere you can think of — for the most part.
-Exquisite mountain tops, quaint local parks, historic landmarks, gorgeous beaches are just a handful of spots where an elopement can occur.
+An elopement wedding, or a micro wedding, can happen almost anywhere you can think of — for the most part.
+Exquisite mountain tops, quaint local parks, historic landmarks, gorgeous beaches are just a handful of spots where an adventure elopement can occur.
 You can choose a place that is meaningful to you and your partner, like where you had your first date or a special vacation you took.
 You could also plan to go somewhere completely new and incorporate a sense of discovery into your elopement day.
-Whether you want a Hawaiian beach ceremony or a romantic exchange of vows with the Chicago skyline behind you, your options open up quite a bit when you’re getting married without guests.
+Whether you want a Hawaiian beach wedding ceremony or a romantic exchange of vows with the Chicago skyline behind you, your options open up quite a bit when you’re getting married without guests.
+This usually appeals to couples who prefer intimate weddings.

 Traditional weddings need more structure.
 You need chairs for guests, something to keep them entertained, and decor for the venue.
 Speaking of venues, your options are generally more limited to places that can handle the needs of the ceremony.
 You also will likely be having a reception, so you have to choose a venue that can handle both events.